 Section 7 of the ESA requires all federal agencies to ensure that any action they authorize, fund, or carry out is not likely to jeopardize the continued existence of any listed species or result in the destruction or adverse modification of habitat critical to such species' survival.
-To ensure that its actions do not result in jeopardy to listed species or in the adverse modification of critical habitat,5 each federal agency must consult with USFWS regarding federal agency actions that have the potential to harm listed species.
-Consultation begins when the federal agency submits a written request for initiation to USFWS, along with the agency's biological assessment (BA) of its proposed action, and
+To ensure that its actions do not result in jeopardy to listed species or in the adverse modification of critical habitat, each federal agency must consult with USFWS regarding federal agency actions that have the potential to harm listed species.
+Consultation begins when the federal agency submits a written request for initiation to USFWS, along with the agency's biological assessment (BA) of its proposed action, and USFWS accepts that BA as complete.
+If USFWS concludes that the action is not likely to adversely affect a listed species, the action may be conducted without further review under ESA.
+Otherwise, USFWS must prepare a written biological opinion (BO) describing how the agency's action will affect the listed species and its critical habitat.
+The issuance of a permit for the Plan is a federal action that triggers a Section 7 consultation.
+USFWS will consult internally to address this requirement.

-3 Anadromous fishes are fish that spend part of their life cycle in the ocean and part in fresh water.
+&lt;sup>3 Anadromous fishes are fish that spend part of their life cycle in the ocean and part in fresh water.
 NMFS has jurisdiction over anadromous fish that spend the majority of their life cycle in the ocean.

-4 The protection of threatened species under Section 9 is discretionary through a rule issued under Section 4(d) of the ESA.
+&lt;sup>4 The protection of threatened species under Section 9 is discretionary through a rule issued under Section 4(d) of the ESA.
 By regulation, USFWS automatically affords Section 9 protection to threatened species at the time of listing.
 These protections later can be modified by USFWS through a 4(d) rule.